-A super duper easy recipe for making your own non-toxic and natural toilet bowl cleaner that really works.
+A super duper easy post for making your own non-toxic and natural toilet bowl cleaner recipe that really works.
 Bonus is that you won’t have to call poison control when your cute little toddler decides it might be a tasty drink!

 I love making my own cleaning supplies.
 First of all, they are WAY cheaper than the toxic, and very pricey non-toxic products you buy in the stores because most of the cleaners are of mostly water.
 Secondly, I’m not exposing myself or my family to all of the toxic chemicals readily found in nearly all of the products, eliminating the need to rush to the emergency room if one of my kids decides to take a swig of one of the cleaners (see my guide for getting started on making your own here).

 I’ve almost completely switched over to making my own cleaning and beauty products at home to get rid of toxic chemicals in my house, but have been holding out on the toilet bowl cleaner.
 I’ve tried just sprinkling in some baking soda or borax, but wasn’t terribly happy with the results.
 I wanted something that cleaned just a bit better and a recipe finally came to me!